-Sample letters electing or declining to elect from among these remedies in the event of an anticipatory breach by the buyer appear as Appendix 14.
-Sample wording for Part 1 and Part 2 of the seller's notice of civil claim appears as Appendices 15 and 16.
+See Appendix 14 for sample letters electing or declining to elect from among these remedies in the event of an anticipatory breach by the buyer.
+See Appendices 15 and 16 for sample wording for Part 1 and Part 2 of the seller's notice of civil claim.

-3. Buyer's Remedies

-(a) Claiming the Return of the Deposit
+- 3. Buyer's Remedies - (a) Claiming the Return of the Deposit